adafruit/adafruit-circuitpython-weekly-meeting/participating.md

 Hug reports is a time to highlight folks in the CircuitPython community and beyond for doing awesome things, and say thanks.

-This section is held as a round-robin, starting with the moderator and continuing in alphabetical order by Discord handle.
+This section is held as a round-robin, starting with the host and continuing in alphabetical order by Discord handle.

 When you give a hug report you'll want to say who you're giving it to and why, such as: